StavropoulosK/Human-Interaction-with-Computer-Vision/README.md

 ## Summary

-The project enables users to play Rock-Paper-Scissors by leveraging computer vision to recognize hand gestures captured via a camera.
+The project enables users to play Rock-Paper-Scissor by leveraging computer vision to recognize hand gestures captured via a camera.
 The process is as follows:

 - The user performs a hand gesture (rock, paper, or scissors) in front of the computer camera.
 - The program recognizes the gesture using computer vision techniques.